Jalink-lab/Jalink-lab.github.io/README.md

 ### [Chromatic Aberration Correction](https://github.com/Jalink-lab/Chromatic-Aberration-Correction/)
 Because of the high localization precision in SMLM, chromatic aberrations are inevitable when imaging multiple colors.
-We provide tools to transform the `x` and `y` localizations from different wavelengths using affine transformations.
+We provide tools to transform the `x` and `y` localization coordinates from different wavelengths using affine transformations.
 The required transformation matrices to map one color onto another can be generated with localization data from multicolor beads.
 See the [repository](https://github.com/Jalink-lab/Chromatic-Aberration-Correction/) for more information.

 ### [ImageJSON plugin](https://github.com/Jalink-lab/ImageJSON)